American soldier who crossed into North Korea arrives back in the US, video appears to show

 Video aired Thursday by a Texas news station appeared to show King walking off a plane in San Antonio.
 Dressed in a dark top and pants, he could be seen speaking briefly with people waiting on the tarmac.
 He shook hands with one before being led into a building.

+Emails seeking comment were sent to Lackland Air Force Base in Texas, the Air Force and the Army.

-Officials earlier said he would be taken to Brooke Army Medical Center at Fort Sam Houston in Texas.
-King is expected to undergo psychological assessments and debriefings.
-He will also get a chance to meet with family.
+Officials earlier said he would be taken to Brooke Army Medical Center at Fort Sam Houston.
+He is expected to undergo psychological assessments and debriefings, and he will also get a chance to meet with family.

 He will be in military custody throughout the process since his legal situation is complicated.